trkin/dev.trk.in.rs/_posts/2023-01-11-install-ruby-using-brew-rbenv.md

 eval "$(/home/linuxbrew/.linuxbrew/bin/brew shellenv)"
 HERE_DOC
 ```

+That is.

+Here are the reasons why we can not share the brew

 If you use multiseat than you need to add new group and attach each user to it
 https://apple.stackexchange.com/a/45003/449651